LlmKira/Openaibot/README.md

 INTRO = "POWER BY OPENAI"  # Suffixes for replies ABOUT = "Created by github.com/LLMKira/Openaibot" # /about
 WHITE = "Group NOT in WHITE list" # Whitelist/Blacklist tips
-# Proxy set, but does not proxy openai api, only bot
+# Proxy set, but does not proxy openai sign_api, only bot
 proxy = { status = false, url = "http://127.0.0.1:7890" }

 # Telegram Bot